1. Home

 Savings on utility bills

 By drawing power from your battery, you can avoid using utility power outside of solar production hours.
-This is very important if you have a time-of-use rate where batteries can help you avoid costly electricity during peak billing hours.
+This can be important if you have a time-of-use rate where batteries can help you avoid costly electricity during peak billing hours.

 Cleaner energy at home